chinamike65/hugo-tuolesi/content/book1/book1en.md

 The third class is the Prajna class.

-The Prajna class studies the Dharma of the Xian sect, and it should have been in the front of the affairs department class.
+The Prajna class studies the Dharma of the Xian sect, and it should have been in the front of the main class.

-Why put the Prajna class in the third class?
+Why put the Prajna class in the third position?

 It is because our karma is very heavy and our troubles are great.

-Reciting the mantra of the Buddhas and Bodhisattvas during the ministry class can eliminate our karma, especially the big karma, and get the blessing of the Buddhas and Bodhisattvas.
+Reciting the mantra of the Buddhas and Bodhisattvas during the main class can eliminate our karma, especially big karma, and brings the blessings of the Buddhas and Bodhisattvas.

 Then enter the prajna class to practice prajna, and you can learn the wisdom of prajna, which is the wisdom of emptiness.

-If you don't get the blessings of Buddhas and Bodhisattvas, and your karmic obstacles have not been eliminated to a certain level, no matter how clearly the master talks about emptiness, it will be difficult for the disciples to understand fully.
+If you don't get the blessings of Buddhas and Bodhisattvas, and your karmic obstacles have not been eliminated to a certain level, no matter how clearly the master talks about emptiness, it will be difficult for you to understand fully.
 This is a secret sequence.

-The original order is that the Prajna class comes first, and the affairs department follows.
+The original order is that the Prajna class comes first, and the main class follows.

-The affairs department class is placed in the front, and then enters the prajna class to cultivate prajna.
+The main class is placed in the front, and then enters the prajna class to cultivate insight.
 This is the secret sequence.

 Ordinary masters don't understand this secret sequence, and everyone should understand it.